Alt Pibroch Club

-This studio is a place which makes the available information easier to access and to process.
-It nurtures experimentation and the confidence to play (and to reward) something different.
+It is our goal to provide a space which nurtures experimentation and the confidence to play (and to reward) something different.
 Since the early 1990s, insights into pibroch’s source material and a deeper appreciation of its cultural context have prompted artists like Allan MacDonald, Barnaby Brown and Peter McCalister to breathe new life into an old art form.
 At the Piobaireachd Society Conference in March 2013, the Secretary of the Music Committee, Alan Forbes, said:

 We don’t see much evidence of people adopting different styles and settings, but we would like to encourage that further.